saurabhthareja90/wordpress-iac/README.md

 # wordpress-iac
-Installs and deploys WordPress into Dev and Prod environments on to Amazon EC2 instances in an Auto Scaling group with a multi-AZ Amazon RDS database instance for storage in Prod environment and single AZ RDS database instance for dev environment.
+Installs and deploys WordPress into Dev and Prod environments on to Amazon EC2 instances in an Auto Scaling group with a multi-AZ Amazon RDS database instance for storage in Prod environment and single AZ RDS database instance in dev environment.

 <h1><b>Prerequisite</b></h1> -